Hinton Waldrist Castle

 Hinton Waldrist Castle was in Hinton Waldrist about 7.5 mi north of Wantage.
 Hinton Waldrist spent most of its history in Berkshire until in 1974 it was transferred to Oxfordshire.

-The castle was originally a motte and bailey with a moat.
-The first castle was built of timber by the St. Valery family after the Norman conquest of England.
-In the Middle Ages the castle was rebuilt in stone when it belonged to the Bohuns, the Earls of Hereford.
-Mary de Bohun was brought up here and married Henry of Bolingbroke who became King Henry IV.
+It was built originally as a motte-and-bailey castle with a moat.
+The first castle was made of timber by the St. Valory family after the Norman conquest of England.
+The Bohuns, who were the Earls of Hereford, rebuilt the castle with stone.
+Mary de Bohun, the first wife of Henry of Bolingbroke, who became King Henry IV, was raised in the castle.
 Their son, Henry V, visited the castle often in his younger days.